wdi-sg/shopping-react/README.md

 Add bootstrap to your app if you like.

 #### How to Start:
 You should begin your app with one single working component- begin with the search component on the left.
-The express server in the starter code has a pre-made pass-through route for you to query the walmart API.
+The express server in the starter code has a pre-maderoute for you to query the DB.

 Use AJAX to make a query to this route and then use react to display the results. (see below for notes on react and `this` keyword in AJAX callbacks)

-Sign up for an api key [here](https://developer.walmartlabs.com/) and put it in the query controller.

 When you have a working component that displays the search results, you can begin on the second component.
 Refactor your code to store the list of results in the parent of the search component.
 Then use the search result the user selected to populate the second component.